janymuong/alx-interview/0x06-starwars_api/README.md

 # Star Wars API
 > **Note**
 >> scraping `API` data from: [Star Wars API](https://swapi-api.alx-tools.com/api/films)
->> uses the JavaScript `request` library.
+>> uses the JavaScript `request` module.

 ## Specifictaion

 > Star Wars Characters
 > prompt: write a script that prints all characters of a Star Wars movie:
-- The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi”
+>> - The first positional argument passed is the `Movie ID - example: 3 = “Return of the Jedi”`
-- Display one character name per line in the same order as the “characters” list in the /films/ endpoint
+>> - Display one character name per line in the same order as the “characters” list in the /films/ endpoint
-- You must use the Star wars API
+>> - You must use the Star wars API
-- You must use the request module
+>> - You must use the `request` module

 ```bash